parkj189/uber-ride-cancellation-prediction/README.md

 ## 🔍 Key Findings

 **1. Driver cancellations dominate**
-Driver cancellations (18%) occur 2.6x more frequently than customer cancellations (7%) — driver behavior is the primary cancellation signal.
+Driver cancellations (18%) occur 2.6x more frequently than customer cancellations (7%) : driver behavior is the primary cancellation signal.

 **2. Avg_VTAT is the strongest predictor**
 Vehicle arrival time dominates feature importance across all three models.
 Longer wait times directly increase cancellation likelihood.

 **3. Temporal and vehicle features are weak**
-Hour, Weekday, and Vehicle_Type show less than 3% variation in cancellation rate — weak individual predictors confirmed by both EDA and feature importance.
+Hour, Weekday, and Vehicle_Type show relatively small variation in cancellation rate and are weak individual predictors confirmed by both EDA and feature importance.

-**4. Cancellations are multi-factorial**
-No single dominant reason found — reasons are evenly distributed (~22-25% each), making cancellations inherently situational and harder to predict.

 ---